 Dungeness Crab Bisque

-How to make a proper roux
+How do you make a proper roux?

 Making a roux is a very simple process, but few people take the time to properly develop their roux and it impacts the end result substantially in bisque and chowders.